 The question is not which tool is "better."
 It is which problem you are trying to solve.
 If you want an AI that continues writing your story in your style, generating prose with maximum creative freedom, NovelAI was built for that.
-If you want an AI that remembers your entire novel, catches inconsistencies, and produces a submission-ready manuscript, EPOS-AI was built for that.
+If you want connected manuscript context, consistency checks, and publishing exports in one workflow, EPOS-AI was built for that.

 The Core Difference: Creative Engine vs Manuscript Studio

-EPOS-AI uses a triple-fallback architecture with Claude, Gemini, and OpenAI — choosing the strongest model available at any moment.
+EPOS-AI runs on Claude by Anthropic, choosing the strongest model available at any moment.
 But EPOS-AI's core strength is not generation.
 It is coherence.
 Every chapter, every character note, every plot decision is stored in a persistent database.
-When you ask EPOS-AI about your protagonist's eye color on page 400, it knows — not because it is guessing from a context window, but because it has your entire project history in a structured database.
+When you ask EPOS-AI about your protagonist's eye color on page 400, it knows, not because it is guessing from a context window, but because it has your entire project history in a structured database.

 NovelAI vs EPOS-AI: Feature Comparison